goofy2k/MIDI-sequencer/README.md

 2. Send MIDI commands to the output for immediate playing.
 This may involve an output buffer that is emptied as fast as possible over the NimBLE interface.
 Note: this can involve commands that have just been received (MIDI through) or commands that are output by e.g. a looping task.

 OR
-3a. **Append** (incoming) commands to a sequence queue with a timestamp, possibly adapted e.g. to fit it in a playing loop 3b.
+3. a. **Append** (incoming) commands to a sequence queue with a timestamp, possibly adapted e.g. to fit it in a playing loop
+3. b.
 Sort the cue or create a sorted queue of commands in order of intended moment of execution (i.e. in order of the timestamps in this queue

 OR
 3. Insert (incoming) commands into a sequence queue with a timestamp,  at the position representing it's timestamp (possibly adapted e.g. to fit it in a playing loop)